 Competitive candidates have knowledge and understanding of what it means to be a pharmacist through work or volunteer experience.
 Evidence of preparation for a career in healthcare through community service, club or organization leadership, or work experience is also important in the review of your credentials.
 Competitive candidates will be able to express what the value of teamwork means to them.

 What are the minimum academic requirements for admission?

-The College of Pharmacy requires a minimum GPA of 2.5 and applicants must take the PCAT Applicants must also have completed at least 60 credit hours of college or university credit (providing all other considerations are met).
-A grade of 'C' or better is required in prerequisite coursework
+A competitive applicant to the College of Pharmacy will have an overall GPA of at least 2.5 and a science GPA of at least 2.5, and must take the PCAT.
+Applicants must also have completed at least 62 semester credit hours of college or university credit (providing all other considerations are met).
+A grade of 'C' or better is required in prerequisite coursework.

 When should I apply?